victionn/memecoin-sniper-bsc-sol/README.md

+> ⚠️ DISCLAIMER: THIS PROGRAM IS NOT RELIABLE FOR ANY FINANCIAL LOSS.
+USE AT YOUR OWN RISK.

 # Memecoin Sniper (BSC & Solana)

 A low-latency, event-driven trading system designed to detect early signals from social media and execute token purchases in real time across Binance Smart Chain and Solana.